-I stumbled upon a hot topic at sulit.com.ph about which investment vehicle is better to invest in, real estate or stocks.
-Of course you would expect me to have a bias towards real estate, but before you make up your minds, let me first try to objectively state the advantages and disadvantages of both real estate and stocks based on what I know.
+I remember hot topic at sulit.com.ph which asks about which investment vehicle is better to invest in, real estate or stocks?
+Of course you would expect me to have a bias towards real estate, but before you make up your minds, let me first try to objectively state the advantages and disadvantages for both, based on what I know.

 Some would say that this is not possible for all types of properties but I can assure you that this is at least possible for all the foreclosed property auctions I have posted in this blog for the past 2 months.

 Well, I could try to take out a loan to buy stocks but if I did, the bank officer would probably laugh at me or get mad at me for wasting his time, depending on his mood.
 It is a known fact that no bank in their right mind would ever lend money to anyone to buy stocks.

 In the meantime, what are your thoughts about this?
 Do you invest in stocks or real estate?